 Best Cities in Russia

 It’s the world’s largest country with more than 1,100 cities and diverse landscapes including forests, mountainous regions, subtropical beaches and semi-arid deserts.
-It's no surprise then that some of the best cities in Russia have been chosen to host this year’s FIFA World Cup matches.
-If you're heading to Russia to watch the matches, or simply as a traveller, we’ve outlined what not miss at four of Russia’s 11 host cities.
+It's no surprise then that some of the best cities in Russia were chosen to host the 2018 FIFA World Cup matches.
+If you're heading to Russia to explore this vast country, we’ve outlined what not miss at four of Russia’s top cities.